 One of the most reliable gauges for what a company is really worth is market capitalization, or market cap for short.
 The market cap is the value of all of the company’s stock combined, giving you a sense of what value investors are placing on the company based on the price it is trading at.
 Alphabet’s 52-week range is more than $100 billion, which means that although shares are profitable, the company is also susceptible to market volatility, perhaps as a result of competing with tech giants like Apple or Amazon.

 Although market cap gives you a sense of what the market values a company at, it’s based entirely on market sentiment — essentially reflecting the ever-changing opinions of investors, which can change hourly.
 The GOBankingRates Evaluation, on the other hand, calculates a company’s net worth based on measurable figures like assets and revenue.
 It’s a more conservative valuation taking into account full-year profits and revenue from the last three years, as well as the company’s assets and debts.

-Based on Google’s revenue and profits from the last three years, the company is worth just under $280 billion.
+Based on their revenue and profits from the last three years, Google’s net worth is just under $280 billion.

 Alphabet Spending Spells Competition for Amazon and Apple

 The company went public in 2004, when Google’s share price was $85 per, less than 10 percent of what its current 52-week low is.
 Google has experienced exponential growth since then.
 By August 2016, Google’s stock value had gone up by 1,700 percent.
 If you had invested $1,000 in Google 10 years ago, your patience would translate to more than $3,600 today.